Collaborate with CIP

 - Demonstration of social responsibility.
 Collaboration with CIP provides an effective means for private sector organizations to further their social responsibilities.

 CIP’s Policy on Intellectual Property Rights was approved by its Board of Trustees in April 2006.
-With respect to partnership with the private sector, it is important to emphasize the following:
+With respect to a partnership with the private sector, it is important to emphasize the following:

 - CIP will ensure that its obligations under the terms of the Convention on Biological Diversity and the FAO Undertaking on Plant Genetic Resources are met and that the collaboration is in accordance with its policies on exploiting genetic resources and other components of biodiversity.